franksoftgrid/express-resize/README.md

 ```

- assetAvaialble should vallback with error when asset is unavailable
+ assetAvaialble should callback with error when asset is unavailable

 ```
 var path = 'tests/test.jpg';